sparrowwallet/frigate/README.md

 ### Notifications

 Once subscribed, the client will receive notifications as results are returned from the scan with the following signature.
-All historical (`progress` < `1.0`) results **must** be sent before current (up to date) results:
+All historical (`progress` < `1.0`) results **must** be sent before current (up to date) results.
+Once the client has received a notification with `progress` == `1.0`, it should consider the scan complete.

 ```
 blockchain.silentpayments.subscribe(subscription, progress, history)